Draegonis/rmmz-vite-plugins/README.md

 smaller Plugins for params and commands with some small aliases to Rpg maker functions.

-Inclded a yarn lock because it's my choice of package management.
-The main commands are:
--> yarn run dev - to start the dev server and open the browser.
--> yarn run build - to build the scripts into the dist folder.
--> yarn run license - to generate a third-party-licenses.txt file.

-You can try using yarn run preview but I haven't tested it.

 Notes:

 - if you have a mz project in this folder and you use the